Originally posted on June 8, 2020 @ 9:12 am

 Because of the inherent difficulty of defining what constitutes “very limited exposure” to a language, it is not

-possible to list specific conditions such as the number of hours or the nature of previous language instruction
+possible to list specific conditions such as the number of hours or the nature of previous language instruction [my emphasis];

 however, it is important to note that any student who is already able to understand and respond to spoken and